-- how does the medieval view of the world as found in On the Sphere differ from the modern view?
+- How does the medieval view of the world as found in On the Sphere differ from the modern?

-- what would Robert Grosseteste make of the modern understanding of the universe?
+- What would Grosseteste make of modern understanding of the universe?

-The assessments will be submitted at the end of the course (timetable below), and marked by the course tutors.
+The assessments will be submitted at the end of the course, and marked by course tutors.

-We will have two prizes for the best final assessments, each of £30 worth of books related to the course you wish to pursue at university, and two commendations.
+We will have two prizes for the best final assessments and two commendations.
 All four of these assessments will be published on the Ordered Universe and OxNet websites.

 We hope that you enjoy the course – it is designed to make you think widely and deeply; as well as the resources available here use the seminar course handbook, and the are many other resources the general Ordered Universe website: podcasts, short pieces for magazines, our searchable blog, and so on.
 If there any questions please let us know!